When you study Energy Engineering, you can choose the study programme in Advanced Power Electronics at Aalborg University Esbjerg.

-You will work with topics such as:
+You will work with and explore topics such as:

-- Off-shore wind turbine converters and control
+- Off-shore wind turbine converters and control dynamics

 - Diagnostic of power electronic and electrical machine installations

-- Optimal control of drives
+- Optimum control dynamics of drives

 - Control of renewable energy systems

-- Reliability analysis of power electronics systems
+- Reliability analysis of power electronics and power systems.

-This is a full-time study programme taught in English and characterised by problem based project work in groups.
-You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend most of your day there.
+This is a full-time study programme, which is characterised by problem based project work in groups.
+You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.

 PROBLEM BASED LEARNING (PBL)

-Aalborg University is famous for its problem based learning where you work in a team on a large written assignment often collaborating with an industrial partner.
+Aalborg University is famous for its problem based learning which means that you work in a team on a written assignment each semester - possibly in collaboration with an industrial partner.
 This study method is also called “The Aalborg Model for Problem Based Learning”.
-The method is highly recognised internationally, and the university is host to a successful UNESCO chair in Problem Based Learning in Engineering Education and a Centre for PBL and Sustainability approved by UNESCO.
+The method is highly recognised internationally; including by UNESCO.

-The problem based project work at Aalborg University gives you a unique opportunity to acquire new knowledge and competences at a high academic level in an independent manner.
-You get to apply theory to practice when you work to solve real-life problems, and you will be well prepared for your future career.
-Learn more about PBL.
+The problem based project work at Aalborg University gives you the opportunity to acquire new knowledge and competencies at a high academic level in an independent way.
+You get to apply theory to practice when you work to solve real-life problems, which will ensure that you are well prepared for your future career.

-When doing project work, you work closely in groups with other students.
-This gives you the opportunity to cooperate, share knowledge and to explore larger and more complex academic problems than what you would have been able to do on your own.
+When doing project work, you work closely in groups with other students who have roughly the same academic interests and ambitions as yourself.
+This gives you the opportunity to cooperate, share knowledge and to explore larger and more complex academic problems than you would have been able to do on your own.
 Furthermore, the groups serve a social purpose and make it easier for you to get to know your fellow students.

-COLLABORATION WITH THE BUSINESS COMMUNITY
+COLLABORATION WITH THE Industry

-At Aalborg University teaching is research based.
-This means that your lecturers are doing research within the same academic field as he or she is teaching.
-You thus have access to the latest knowledge and dedicated teachers who are passionate about what they teach.
+At the Department of Energy Technology teaching is research based.
+This means that your lecturers are doing research within the same academic fields that they teach.
+Therefore, you have access to the latest knowledge and dedicated and passionate teachers.
 The teaching material not only includes books but may also consist of, for example, current academic articles from journals.

-The laboratories at Aalborg University are of the highest standard, and they play an important role in teaching.
-You will work under the best laboratory conditions with access to the latest technology, which is vital for your benefiting from the teaching.
+The laboratories at the Department of Energy Technology are of the highest standard and you will work in the best laboratory conditions with access to the latest technology.

-STUDYING IN esbjerg
+STUDYING IN ESBJERG

-Formerly known primarily for its fishing industry, Esbjerg has developed into a city with to universities and more than 60 higher study programmes.
+Previously known primarily for its fishing industry, Esbjerg has developed into a city with two universities and more than 60 higher educational study programmes.
 Furthermore, Esbjerg has a lot to offer in terms of culture and leisure activities.
 It is not difficult to find affordable accommodation near campus and Esbjerg is cheaper to live in than most of the other university cities in Denmark.
-Learn more about student life in Esbjerg.